-Short-term emissions of GHG associated with construction of the proposed project are estimated to be approximately 61 MTCO2e in 2018 and 189 MTCO2e in 2019, which are below the 10,000 MTCO2e/year threshold.
+Short-term emissions of GHG associated with construction of the proposed project are estimated at the highest to be 416.52 MT CO_2e /year, which is below the 10,000 MT CO_2e /year threshold.
 Construction GHG emissions are a one-time release and are, therefore, not typically expected to generate a significant contribution to global climate change.
 Due to the size of the proposed project, the project's estimated construction-related GHG contribution to global climate change would be considered negligible on the overall global emissions scale.

 The long-term operational GHG emissions estimate for the proposed project incorporates the project's potential area source and vehicle emissions, emissions associated with utility and water usage, and the generation of wastewater and solid waste.
-The annual GHG emissions associated with the proposed project would be 468 $MTCO_2e/year$, which would be below the 1,100 $CO_2e/year$ threshold of significance.
+The annual GHG emissions associated with the proposed project would be $451.69 \text{ MTCO}2 \text{e/year}$, which is below the $1,100 \text{ CO}2 \text{e/year}$ threshold of significance.